-The giant room is already filled.
+"The giant room is already filled.
 Feverish excitement grows and grows. [...]
-Over there at the railway station, a train comes in. [...]
+Over there at the railway station, a train pulls in. [...]
 Suddenly [...] a gap has opened down the middle of the hall.
 A small, silver-grey-haired man stands at the entrance, hat and briefcase in his hand.
 Three times a Hoch! thunders out. [...]
 Bebel speaks.
 What he said, I don't know, I never did know.
 Most of the assembled listeners experienced the same thing.
 It lay over us all, like hypnotism.
 One saw only white hair, the movement of arms; one heard rage, ridicule, slashing barbs. [...]
 If Bebel had said two times two is five, everyone would have believed it.
-And in closing: a short, clipped command: [...]
-"Man for man to the polls, for the candidates of Social Democracy!" [...]
-Only later did the excitement die down, when Bebel sat in the train.57
+And in closing: a short, clipped command: [...] >Man for man to the polls, for the candidates of Social Democracy!< [...]
+Only later did the excitement die down, when Bebel sat in the train."66

 The point here is not that Bebel's contribution to the SPD's growth was always decisive, but rather that his symbolic presence often was.
-Celebrity and excitement, solemnity and respect-these were ties that bound Bebel to the masses and the masses to him.
-Recent studies have analysed the rhetorical power of parliamentary speaking and the symbolic power of parliamentary routine.58 These, too, put issues of inclusion and exclusion on public display.
-The biographer's task is to look behind "the barricades of the courageous word."59 There one finds not one Bebel, but two: the hero and the heretic.
+Celebrity and excitement, solemnity and respect - these were ties that bound Bebel to the masses and the masses to him.
+Recent studies have analysed the rhetorical power of parliamentary speaking and the symbolic power of parliamentary routine.67 These, too, put issues of inclusion and exclusion on pub-